sdziallas/comp55/docs/labs/61-UseCasePic.md

 The only thing that is different than say an actor is that instead of us using the keyword ```actor```, we use the keyword ```usecase```.
-With your newfound knowledge of creating usecases, **go ahead and create three use cases in plantuml for requesting a new song, playing a song and voting on existing songs**.
+With your newfound knowledge of creating usecases, **go ahead and create three use cases in plantuml for:**

+1. requesting a new song
+2. playing a song and
+3. voting on existing songs

 As for the variablnames,
 you can use shorthand variable names.
 Some folks like to preface the shorthand with *```uc```* to stand for usecase.